acme92/SCJ-with-SGD/README.md

 ### Usage

-Use the following command to run the script:
+Use the following command to run the script: <br>

 ./DSCJ.sh dist -s/-m/-d inputfile outputfile <br>
 OR <br>
-bash ./DSCJ.sh dist -s/-m/-d inputfile outputfile
+bash ./DSCJ.sh dist -s/-m/-d inputfile outputfile <br>

-Use -d for computing the dSCJTDFD distance between the two input genomes
+Use -d for computing the dSCJTDFD distance between the two input genomes <br>
-    -s for computing a parsimonious dSCJTDFD scenario between the two input genomes -m for computing a parsimonious dSCJTDFD median of k genomes
+    -s for computing a parsimonious dSCJTDFD scenario between the two input genomes <br>
+    -m for computing a parsimonious dSCJTDFD median of k genomes

 The input file should have the following format.